On the Fast Track to Full Gold Open Access: Results

-The third option is typically called the Diamond Open Access \cite{Fuchs2013}.
-In this instance the reader can access articles at no charge, while the author publishes the article at no charge, with the journal, and ultimately publisher, financing the publishing business from other sources, e.g. commercial endeavors, donations, grants, etc. \cite{Fuchs2013} The challenge here being, why would someone fund this kind of a publishing business?
-This model seems suitable for libraries, universities, scientific community, or as being a certain part of a diversified business model.
-It is also conceivable that there would be instances where a private company would have an interest in funding a knowledge funnel so to speak, perhaps to foster its own innovation.
+The third option is typically called Diamond Open Access \cite{Fuchs2013}.
+In this instance, the reader can access articles at no charge, while the author publishes the article at no charge, with the journal and ultimately the publisher financing the publishing business from other sources, e.g., commercial endeavors, donations, grants, etc. \cite{Fuchs2013} The challenge here is: why would someone fund this kind of publishing business?
+This model seems suitable for libraries, universities, the scientific community, or as a certain part of a diversified business model.
+It is also conceivable that there would be instances where a private company would have an interest in funding a knowledge funnel, so to speak, perhaps to foster its own innovation.